 Sikh youth regularly encounter hostility and ignorance at school.
-Apart from bullying, young men and women in the Sikh community face pressure to assimilate and abandon their Sikh identity.
+Apart from bullying, young people in the Sikh community face pressure to assimilate and abandon their Sikh identity.
 This is on top of the overwhelming pressure to get good grades, get into college, and build a successful career.
 Too often, Sikh youth do not find a sense of community at school, and the absence of a support structure can prevent them from achieving their full potential.
+Motivated Sikh youth lack a safe space to discuss and work to address problems they see in their community and in the world.

 The Junior Sikh Coalition is a student-led initiative designed to inspire Sikh youth, strengthen the communities to which they belong, and help them achieve their leadership potential.
 Members receive intensive year-long leadership training and mentorship from Sikh Coalition staff and share this knowledge with other youth to promote social justice and community.